IDEAS Grant Competition

 Foreign Policy Goal Focus: Global Health; Technology and Innovation

-Project Summary: SUNY Erie Community College will develop a faculty-led hybrid service abroad program, which will be embedded in a global public health course for health science students.
+Project Summary: SUNY Erie Community College will use its IDEAS grant to develop a service abroad program embedded in a global public health course for health science students, who are underrepresented in study abroad.
 Students will participate in the course virtually and have the option to complete a service abroad component in Ecuador.
-In the course, made possible by the IDEAS grant, all students will use virtual reality technology to understand the leading causes of illness, death, and disability related to social, environmental, and political factors that affect health and well-being in Ecuador.
+Through the course, students will use virtual reality technology to understand the leading causes of illness, death, and disability related to social, environmental, and political factors that affect health and well-being in Ecuador.
 By engaging students in international programming around global health and technology and innovation, SUNY Erie Community College will ensure its students are well-equipped for the global workforce and prepared to tackle pressing health issues in the United States and abroad.

 The College of New Jersey